novazer/fg2/README.md

 1. `./build-fw.sh`
 1. Now you can use the "Change server" option in the module to flash the firmware to your module.
 You'll need to input the `API_URL_EXTERNAL` and the `SELF_REGISTRATION_PASSWORD` values from your `.env` file with the knob.
+1. If the operation failed, it will display "connecting..." after pressing a button.
+This will not disappear until you restart the module.

 ### Upgrading / Restarting
 1. `cd myfolder/fg2/`